 The opportunity will be available for you to use what we have done in class for interactions with visiting exchange students and by participating in the Gold Coast Modern Language Speech Competition.
-In addition, beyond Year 9 there are opportunities for exchange to our German sister school in Hamburg and students will have the chance to go on the German tour.
-The next tour is proposed for November / December 2024 at a cost of about \$4800.
+In addition, beyond Year 9 there are opportunities for exchange to our German sister school in Hamburg and students will have the chance to go on the German trip.
+The next tour is proposed for November / December 2025.